zonemaster/zonemaster/docs/specifications/test-zones/DNSSEC-TP/dnssec16.md

 Assumptions for the scenario specifications:
 * Only CDS or DNSKEY records in apex are considered.
-* Unless stated otherwise, all name servers responds authoritatively with [RCODE Name] "NoError" on all queries.
+* Unless stated otherwise, all name servers respond authoritatively with [RCODE Name] "NoError" on all queries.
-* Unless stated otherwise, all name servers responds authoritatively with (or without) CDS records on CDS queries and DNSKEY records on DNSKEY queries, respectively.
+* Unless stated otherwise, all name servers respond authoritatively with (or without) CDS records on CDS queries and DNSKEY records on DNSKEY queries, respectively.
 * Unless stated otherwise, all RRSIGs are present where expected and are valid.
-* Each zone is served by two nameservers and both responds consistently.
+* Each zone is served by two nameservers and both respond consistently.
 * No DS record is published at parent zone (`dnssec16.xa`).

 ### CDS-INVALID-RRSIG